Detopall/BrainRotTok/README.md

 ## What can you do with this?

-You can upload you own videos and the application will automatically generate the subtitles for you.
-You can customize the subtitles (color, font, size, etc.) and the position of the video.
-You can also choose to upload your own subtitles.
+- **Basic**: a video with subtitles underneath
+- **Subway Surfers**: a top and bottom video with subtitles for the bottom video and the top video is muted
+- **Minecraft Reddit**: a background video with subtitles (provided by you) in the middle and the subtitles are spoken by a text-to-speech voice
+- **Rumble Video**: a Rumble video link is provided and you can choose between different clips from the video.
+The subtitles are automatically generated and a zip folder is returned with the video and the subtitles.

 ## What technologies are used?